The New York State Bar Examination

 Schedule for Second Day of the Examination – MBE (Wednesday):

 The second day of the examination is the Multistate Bar Examination.
-The Multistate Bar Examination (MBE) is a six-hour, two-hundred question multiple-choice examination covering contracts, torts, constitutional law, criminal law, evidence, and real property.
+The Multistate Bar Examination (MBE) is a six-hour, two-hundred question multiple-choice examination covering contracts, torts, constitutional law, criminal law, evidence, real property and Federal Civil Practice and Procedure.
 The examination is divided into two periods of three hours each, one in the morning [9:30am to 12:30pm] and one in the afternoon [2:00pm to 5:00pm], with 100 questions in each period.

 QUALIFYING TO SIT FOR THE BAR EXAMINATION - Applicants may